A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Existence of integral orbits

 \begin{proposition} Assume that $n\geq 2$ is even.
-Let $f(x,y)=f_0x^n+\cdots+f_ny^n$ be a binary form of degree $n=2g+2$ satisfying $f_0 \neq 0$ and $2^{4i}\mid f_i/f_0$ for $i=1,\ldots,n,$ such that the hyperelliptic curve $C:z^2=f(x,y)$ has locally soluble $\Div^1$.
+Let $f(x,y)=f_0x^n + f_1x^{n-1}y + \cdots+f_ny^n$ be a binary form of degree $n=2g+2$ satisfying $f_0 \neq 0$ and $2^{4i}\mid f_0^{i-1}f_i$ for $i=1,2,\ldots,n$ such that the hyperelliptic curve $C:z^2=f(x,y)$ has locally soluble $\Div^1$.
 Then every locally soluble rational orbit for the action of $(\SL_n/\mu_2)(\Q)$ on $\Q^2\otimes\Sym_2\Q^n$ with invariant binary form $f(x,y)$ has an integral representative. \end{proposition}

 \begin{proof} We work over $\Z_p$ and give an explicit construction of the ideal $I$, in a manner similar to the one-point case shown above (cf. \cite[\S2]{B}) and the corresponding statements in \cite[Proposition 8.2]{BG1} and \cite[Proposition 2.9]{SW}.
-We begin by noting that the condition $2^{4i}\mid f_i/f_0$, which is nontrivial only when $p=2$, implies that if $a\in \Q_p$ is non-integral, then $a - \theta \in L^\times$ in fact lies in $L^{\times2}\Q_p^\times.$ Since $\Div^1(C)(\Q_p)\neq\varnothing$, every $\Q_p$-rational divisor class can be represented by a rational divisor by Proposition \ref{pic}.
-Therefore, by \cite[Lemma 3.8]{W2}, we can represent any class in $J^1(\Q_p)/2J(\Q_p)$ by a Galois-invariant divisor of degree $m\leq g+1$, say
+There are several important differences due to $f_0$ not being $1$.